-In circumstances in which debt is issued with equity-classified warrants, the proceeds from the issuance of convertible debt are allocated to the warrants and convertible debt based on their relative estimated fair value.
-The fair value of equity warrants is recorded as a discount to the convertible debt with a corresponding increase to additional paid-in capital.
+In circumstances in which debt is issued with equity-classified warrants, the proceeds from the issuance of convertible debt are allocated to the warrants and convertible debt based on their relative estimated fair values.
+The allocated fair value of equity warrants is recorded as a discount to the convertible debt with a corresponding increase to additional paid-in capital.
 The debt discount is amortized as interest expense using the effective interest method.

 Embedded Derivatives.
 The Company considers whether there are any embedded features in debt instruments that require bifurcation and separate accounting as derivative financial instruments pursuant to ASC 815.

 Beneficial Conversion Feature.
 If the amount allocated to the convertible debt results in an effective per share conversion price less than the fair value of the underlying Common Stock on the commitment date, the intrinsic value of this beneficial conversion feature is recorded as a discount to the convertible debt with a corresponding increase to additional paid-in capital.
 The beneficial conversion feature discount is equal to the difference between the effective conversion price and the fair value of the underlying Common Stock at the commitment date, unless limited by the remaining proceeds allocated to the debt.